armele/mctradepost-retro/README.md

 # MC Trade Post

+## Updates

+With the 0.18.001 release the Trade Post blueprint folder structure has been made... less dumb.
+This does mean Economic buildings built prior to that version will need to be picked up and re-placed before they can be further upgraded.

 ## Description

 This add-on extends the MineColonies mod.
 It, and it's dependencies, are required for MC Trade Post to function.
 MineColonies base functionality is not altered.
 The team supporting MineColonies has created a great mod that has provided hours of fun, and inspired these small additions.